cyberbotics/webots/docs/reference/skin.md

 #### Pure graphical skin animation

 For a purely graphical skin animation the `bones` field doesn't have to be specified.
-In this case the skeleton needed to animate the skin is loaded either from the file named "<modelName>.skeleton", where <modelName> corresponds to the `model` field value, and located in the same folder as the mesh file, or from the mesh FBX file, depending on what is provided.
+In this case the skeleton needed to animate the skin is loaded from the mesh FBX file.
-An example of physically driver skin animation is provided in the "[skin_animated_humans]({{ url.github_tree }}/projects/humans/skin_animated_humans/worlds/skin_animated_humans.wbt)" simulation.
+An example of purely graphical skin animation is provided in the "[skin_animated_humans]({{ url.github_tree }}/projects/humans/skin_animated_humans/worlds/skin_animated_humans.wbt)" simulation.

 ### Field Summary